 The Graphic Communications Program (GRC) offers a series of 0.5 - 1 unit professional level software applications classes that focus on one particular graphics software over a one-to four-week period.
 These short courses are tailored to meet the needs of industry professionals and may not apply toward the Associate of Applied Science degree in Graphic Communications.

 The following applications are currently being offered:

 - Photoshop (beginning and advanced)

-Internships are courses that integrate classroom study with related work experience in a student’s place of employment or major field of academic interest.
+Internships are courses that integrate classroom study with related work experience in a student’s place of employment or major field of academic study.
 Theory and practice are blended by training in career-related areas of professional interest.
-This method of instruction serves as a testing ground to make a student’s educational program more relevant and meaningful while permitting employers to identify and select well-trained personnel.
-Any internship:
+This method of instruction serves as a testing ground to make a student’s educational program more relevant and meaningful, while permitting employer's an ongoing pipeline of future employees.